 Whisky has been getting made – and drunk – in Scotland since at least the 1400s.
 Whether it was discovered first by monks, or by farmers finding out about the magic that happens with their surplus barley, we don’t know.
 However it originated, it very quickly became a popular drink, and today there are over 100 whisky distilleries throughout Scotland.

 There are plenty of distilleries near Loch Lomond, including our own local, Glengoyne.
 They are a great distillery to visit when you stay with us.
 Whisky holidays in Scotland, however, were not always such an easy to come by pleasure…

-The Story of Illicit Whisky around Loch Lomond
+Illicit Whisky around Loch Lomond

 In the 1600s, the Scottish Parliament had spotted great potential in making money from whisky production and sales.
 By throwing a heavy tax on the drink and its ingredients, they sent much of the production underground.
 Illicit stills and distilleries started to pop up around the country, and lots of whisky smuggling happened around the Loch Lomond area.